-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), buprenorphine is the first medication used to treat opioid addiction that can be prescribed or dispensed by qualified physicians in different settings, such as a doctor’s office, a health department or a hospital.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), buprenorphine is the first medication used to treat opioid addiction that can be prescribed or dispensed by qualified physicians in different settings, such as a doctor’s office, a health department, through on online Suboxone provider or a hospital.
 Buprenorphine stands in contrast to methadone which can only be dispensed in a “highly structured” clinic to treat opioid dependency, according to SAMHSA.

 Naloxone is an “opioid antagonist” which blocks the effects of opioid drugs.
 So, if someone uses an opioid, naloxone brings on withdrawal symptoms.
 According to the Drug Enforcement Administration, naloxone can block the euphoric high that non-buprenorphine users get after injecting buprenorphine.
 Naloxone is also used to reverse the effects of an opioid overdose.

 The U.S. Food and Drug Administration (FDA) approved Suboxone in October 2002 to treat opioid dependency.
 Suboxone comes in tablets and in film strips and both are taken sublingually, which means placing the medication under the tongue.
 This popular prescription drug is used in medication assisted treatment for addiction to fentanyl, heroin, morphine and other legal—and illegal—opioids.